The Romans invented triumphal arches, arched passageways that often span a road, and which they incorporated in their triumphal processions.

 The Soldiers’ and Sailors’ Arch is located at Grand Army Plaza in the New York City neighborhood of Brooklyn, just north of Prospect Park.

 The triumphal arch was built between 1889 and 1891 and was built in honor of the “Defenders of the Union between 1861 and 1865.”
-The arch has an observation deck which as closed in the 2000s but is scheduled to reopen after a renovation project.
+The arch has an observation deck that was closed in the 2000s but is scheduled to reopen after a renovation project.

 22. Arco di Trionfo di Castel Nuovo – Naples